WebAssembly/WASI/proposals/io/README.md

 ### Non-goals

  - Support for async.
-That will be addressed in the component-model async design, where we can have the benefit of tigher integration with language bindings.
+That will be addressed in the component-model async design, where we can have the benefit of tighter integration with language bindings.
  - Bidirectional streams.